jongio/vscodespaces/vscodespaces/reference/dockerhub.md

 Since Visual Studio Codespaces resides in Azure, **IPs are not predictable**, so this could affect you in two ways:

-1. If you use a custom image, Dockerfile, or Docker Compose file that referneces a DockerHub image, you may experience throttling when creating a codespace.
+1. If you use a custom image, Dockerfile, or Docker Compose file that references a DockerHub image, you may experience throttling when creating a codespace.
 2. Once inside a codespace, you may experience throttling when using the Docker CLI inside the codespace.

 > [!NOTE] The default Codespaces image is not affected by these pull limits.